 Why Should I Get Married in Greece?

-What makes Greece special is so apparent for anyone who’s ever visited.
+What makes Greece special is so apparent to anyone who’s ever visited.
 If you’ve never been or just aren’t sure, I’d love to give you a strong basis for why you should pull the trigger on this Mediterranean gem for your wedding.
 There are several reasons why Greece is one of the most popular wedding destinations in the world.
 It’s one of the most romantic countries in Europe, famous for its cuisine, wine, and incredible history.
 I’m not shy about why I advocate for destination weddings in Greece – it’s essentially impossible for the photos not to come out looking beautiful.
 Greece is a place with incredible views, design, and culture which is the perfect trio to make up an ideal location for any destination wedding.
 I couldn’t go on about Greece without mentioning the locals that make the country such an enchanting place.
 My first time in Greece was for tourism, and the locals were a huge part of the reason why I wanted to come back.
 They’re incredibly welcoming in a way that makes you feel at home, which is something I appreciate when I’m traveling.

 Where To Get Married in Greece

 The extensive variety of choices for a Greece destination wedding are hard to believe.
 In the mainland, the options include vineyards, olive oil farms, and other agricultural beauties filled with lush greens.
 If you could see yourself just as easily choosing a winery in Napa, make sure to check out one of the many olive farms all over Greece.
 There’s the same sense of old-world tradition in Napa combined with a comforting sense of family that makes the farms and vineyards in Greece fantastic venues for weddings.
 As a destination wedding photographer in Greece, I’ve had the opportunity to travel around several islands and that’s what I personally advocate for if you love the ocean.
 Santorini, Naxos, Lesbos, Crete, I could go on and on and describe each island with its own unique culture and history but I wouldn’t be able to do any of them justice.
 What’s great about the islands is not only that they each have their own distinct culture but also come with a completely different feeling from the mainland.
-If you want a bustling metropolis, you have cities like Athens but if you prefer a peaceful small town feeling, go for Santorini.
+If you want a bustling metropolis, you have cities like Athens but if you prefer a peaceful small-town feeling, go for Santorini.
 I’ve written about where to get married in Greece in a bit more detail so make sure to check it out if you’re still deciding!

 How to Find a Destination Wedding Photographer in Greece

-Word-Of-Mouth or Online?
+Word-Of-Mouth or Online

-Hire the Right Destination Wedding Photographer
+Hire the Right Greece Wedding Photographer

 When to Have a Destination Wedding in Greece